 Vision Engraving provides an illuminating example:

 In business for more than 20 years, Vision Engraving & Routing Systems is the largest engraving machine manufacturer in North America.
 The company relied heavily on a paper-based production order process to monitor the building of approximately 250 machines on its production line.
-Employees spent a great deal of time manually entering and updating tracking information, which reduced the time they were actually producing product.
+Employees spent a great deal of time manually entering and updating tracking information, which reduced the time they were actually producing products.

-The end result?
+The end results?